This post may contain affiliate links. When you purchase through links on our site, we may earn an affiliate commission. Read our affiliate disclosure

 Step-by-Step Guide:

-Measure each cabinet door and drawer front accurately to ensure the new items fit well.
+- Measure each cabinet door and drawer front to ensure a proper fit.

 How to Replace Kitchen Cabinet Handles or Knobs